Cajun Potato Soup

 - 4 large russet potatoes, peeled and cubed

-- ½ cup heavy whipping cream
+- ½ cup (119 g) heavy cream

 Instructions

-- Serve hot garnished with fresh parsley.
+- Serve warm, garnished with fresh parsley.

 Nutrition